 \subsection{Open-Vocabulary 3D}

-Open vocabulary 3D tasks are relatively new and emerging in computer vision, driven by the need to generalize beyond fixed, predefined categories, particularly in dynamic and unstructured environments.
+Open vocabulary 3D tasks are emerging in computer vision, driven by the need to generalize beyond predefined categories, particularly in dynamic environments.
 Recent advances in 2D open vocabulary tasks \cite{ViLD, Lseg, openseg, owlv2} have inspired the extension of these concepts to the 3D domain, where the complexity of object shapes, occlusions, and sparse point-cloud data pose unique challenges.
-Introducing open vocabulary techniques into 3D vision tasks marks a significant shift towards more flexible and scalable models capable of identifying objects across a wide range of categories without requiring exhaustive labeled data.
-In \cite{9093545}, one of the earlier works, the authors applied transductive zero-shot learning (ZSL) and generalized zero-shot learning (GZSL) to 3D point cloud classification.
+Introducing open-vocabulary techniques in 3D vision enables flexible, scalable models that identify diverse objects without extensive labeling.
 PointCLIP \cite{9878980} leverages the Contrastive Vision-Language Pre-training (CLIP) model to achieve open-vocabulary point cloud recognition by aligning CLIP-encoded point clouds with 3D category texts through knowledge transfer from 2D images to 3D.
 For 3D open-vocabulary tasks, using image features obtained from vision language models and aligning them with point cloud features is common \cite{10204547}, \cite{10377184}.
 OpenScene \cite{10203983} generates dense features for 3D points embedded within the CLIP feature space by using image-per-pixel features from 2D semantic segmentation models \cite{openseg}.
 OpenMask3D \cite{openmask3d} introduces a zero-shot approach for open-vocabulary 3D instance segmentation by utilizing class-agnostic 3D instance masks and aggregating per-mask features through multi-view fusion of CLIP-based image embeddings.
-In addition to semantic segmentation, in \cite{OV3DDet}, the authors propose a method that combines a point cloud detector for object localization with cross-modal contrastive learning to connect image, point cloud, and text representations, enabling open-vocabulary 3D detection in indoor scenes.
+Beyond semantic segmentation, in \cite{OV3DDet}, the authors propose combining a point cloud detector for object localization with cross-modal contrastive learning to connect an image, point cloud, and text representations, enabling open-vocabulary 3D detection in indoor scenes.
+Open-YOLO 3D \cite{openyolo3d} has also explored combining class-agnostic 3D proposals with strong 2D open-vocabulary detectors, demonstrating improvements in both accuracy and speed.
 However, open-vocabulary 3D tracking remains largely unexplored, presenting a significant gap in leveraging these emerging techniques for dynamic, real-time object tracking in the physical space.